Our free membership, business.com+, takes the pain out of choosing new business services.

 Rising costs and oversaturation in areas such as Silicon Valley, Silicon Beach and New York City make them prohibitively expensive, leading many business owners to consider relocating.
 Here are 12 reasons they’re choosing Florida.

-1. Businesses are rethinking priorities after the pandemic.
+1. Businesses are rethinking priorities and lifestyles.

 Did You Know?Did you know